 ‘This programme doesn’t shirt difficult issues: it actively embraces them.
 We look forward to gaining new perspectives and sharing our learning in the process, and inspiring people at all levels - including policymakers, academics, young people and frontline community workers - to work towards building stronger communities, both now and in the future.’

 The first event in the series takes place at Cumberland Lodge on Thursday 18 October 2018.
-'Exploring Identities & Belonging' will focus on the impact of age on identities, through a panel discussion with four Cumberland Lodge PhD scholars that will be moderated by journalist and broadcaster, Baroness Joan Bakewell, who was previously appointed by the UK Government to serve as a ‘voice’ for older people.
+'Exploring Identities & Belonging' will focus on the impact of age on identities, through a panel discussion with four Cumberland Lodge PhD fellows that will be moderated by journalist and broadcaster, Baroness Joan Bakewell, who was previously appointed by the UK Government to serve as a ‘voice’ for older people.

 We will also be introducing a new annual event, later this month: the Cumberland Lodge Debate.
 In its inaugural year we will address the question, ‘What should it mean to be British?’
 Our panellists are: